-- Put the mix in an air-tight container and keep in the fridge for 5-8 days undisturbed.
+- Put the mix in an air-tight container and keep it in the fridge for 5-8 days undisturbed.

-Now that your starter has been fed, you are left with some excess starter which is ripe and ready to be used!
+Now that your starter has been fed, you are left with some excess starter that is ripe and ready to be used!
 The instructions below assume you have about 150 g of ripe starter.
 If you don’t have enough, keep feeding your starter weekly until you have enough feed leftover to bake with.

 - Proving basket.
 Using a wooden (rattan) banneton is essential to allow the dough to undergo its final slow rise without drying out while forming a “skin” – the beginning of your bread’s crust.
 I use a 20 cm round basket, similar to this one.
 If the basket comes with linen lining, the latter can be used to smooth out the basket’s walls.
 Since I like seeing the basket rings in the final product, I use the lining as a lid during proving.

 - Cast iron casserole, a.k.a.
 Dutch oven.
 A 4.7 liters one will work perfectly for the recipe I’m about to describe.
 A casserole is essential when baking in a standard oven because it creates an enclosed space that fills with steam during baking, allowing the bread to do its final rise and cook through without burning.
 A double-dutch oven (resting on its shallow pan) or a spun-iron baking cloche can also be used and are preferable to the casserole because they allow easier access.

 - Scoring blade (optional), similar to this one.
 A very sharp paring knife can also be used.

 - Cooling rack (optional).
 Two wooden spoons placed flat on a cutting board can also be used to support the loaf while it cools down.

-NOTE: These quantities make a ~800 g loaf (about 20 cm in diameter, 12 cm tall) which fits in a 4.7 l casserole.
+NOTE: These quantities make a ~800 g loaf (about 20 cm in diameter, 12 cm tall) that fits in a 4.7 l casserole.